Botox Cosmetic, Dysport and now….. Jeuveau – which is right for me?

 Can I have Jeuveau if I’ve had Botox or Dysport?

 You can absolutely can have Jeuveau even if you have had Botox or Dysport treatments in the past.
 Jeuveau is simply a new type of neuromodulator treatment which is exactly what Botox is.
 The choice between Botox, Dysport and Jeuveau really comes down to the consumer.
 At The Bougainvillea Clinique, we offer these products to our patients and every treatment is performed by one of our licensed nurse practitioners.
-We are proud to have Michelle Hartog, APRN, and Liz Pain, APRN, who are both National Trainers, provide the latest, advanced techniques so our patients receive, excellent, consistent results at every visit.

 How is Botox different from dermal fillers?